ucsd-ets/datahub-docker-stack/Documentation/images.md

 - When a dependent images gets its source updated, instead of building the base image again, only build the dependent image by changing the base ref to the old remote tag of the image and build from there.
-- `stable` tags will be given to the lastest built image in each image/plan for use in production.
+- `stable` tags will be given to the latest built image in each image/plan for use in production.
 This process is manually triggered with on Github Action.
 See [tag.yml](actions.md#tagyml)